-Seton Hall University’s career-based experiential education/Internship Program provides an educational strategy whereby students connect their academic preparation with hands-on learning and work experiences.
+Seton Hall University’s career-based Internship Program provides an educational strategy for students to connect their academic preparation with hands-on work experiences.
 The University is committed to building partnerships with sponsoring organizations to offer high quality experiences for our students.
 As a sponsoring organization, you have access to talented undergraduate and graduate students.

-In turn, your participation in the Internship Program by sponsoring/employing students exhibits your interest and commitment to Seton Hall’s educational goals and to the growth and development of the student(s) as future professionals and/or community leaders.
+In turn, your participation in the Internship Program demonstrates your interest and commitment to Seton Hall’s educational goals and to the growth and development of the student(s) as future professionals and community leaders.

-To help insure the interests and promote the benefits of the experiential education partnership/internship arrangement for all parties involved, Seton Hall University has developed “Guidelines” outlining the mutual responsibilities between the University and your organization: hereafter named as the sponsoring organization.
+Seton Hall University has developed “Guidelines” outlining the mutual responsibilities of both the University and your organization.

 Responsibilities of the University

 With written consent from the student, confirm the student's academic eligibility to participate in an internship assignment.

 Designate a faculty advisor and/or Career Center professional to serve as advisor to the student and assist in setting learning objectives, confer with sponsoring organization monitor the progress of the internship assignment, and evaluate the academic performance of the student.

 Maintain communication with the sponsoring organization to clarify Seton Hall’s policies and procedures.

 Maintain the confidentiality of any information obtained about the sponsoring organization.

 Ensure that appropriate insurance is in place for foreseeable exposures associated with program.